 Students continue to broaden their repertoire of movement skills and knowledge of tactical thinking and apply these to an expanding array of physical activity contexts.
 They build on skills to analyse performance and describe the impact of regular participation on health, fitness and wellbeing.
 Students continue to reflect on, and refine, personal and social skills that support inclusive participation and fair play and contribute to positive team cohesion.

-In the middle adolescence phase of schooling, while enabling students to see themselves as the recipients of particular social, intellectual, linguistic, artistic and technological heritages, teaching and learning programs should encourage students to develop an open and questioning view of themselves as active participants in their society and the world.
+In the middle adolescence phase of schooling, teaching and learning programs encourage students to develop an open and questioning view of themselves as active participants in their society and the world.